Jagannathro/Jagannasthro/README.md

 ## **About Me**
-Hi, I'm **Jagannath **, a data-driven individual with a strong analytical background in **Pharmaceutics** and a passion for discovering insights through data analysis.
+Hi, I'm Jagannath, a data-driven individual with a strong analytical background in **Pharmaceutics** and a passion for discovering insights through data analysis.
 Recently, I completed my certification in **Data Analytics with Python**, equipping me with valuable skills in data management, statistical analysis, and data visualization.

 In my free time, I enjoy learning new data analysis tools, and I am always on the lookout for opportunities to expand my knowledge.
 I thrive on solving complex problems through data, whether it's working independently or in a team.